MarcusK00/RGBAtMouseCords/README.md

 ## 🧠 About

-I needed a quick way to grab exact RGB values at specific screen coordinates for an automation script.
-Since I couldn’t find an existing tool, I built this with Python, PyAutoGUI, and Keyboard.
+I needed a quick way to grab exact RGB values at specific mouse coordinates for an automation script.
+Since I couldn’t find an existing tool, I decided to make it myself.
+Its made using Python & PyAutoGUI.

 ---